harvardinformatics/informatics-website/docs/resources/Tutorials/installing-command-line-software-conda-mamba.md

 !!! warning "Don't install software in the (base) environment"

-    It is important to manage enviornments cleanly.
+    It is important to manage environments cleanly.
 Because the `(base)` environment contains software related to the functioning of mamba, do not install other software while it is active because the dependencies for those programs may conflict with the base programs.
 Additionally, larger `(base)` environments will take longer to load on start-up.

 ### Creating environments